openharmony/docs/en/application-dev/reference/apis/js-apis-photoAccessHelper.md

 ## RequestPhotoOptions<sup>11+</sup>

-Defines the options for obtaining the thumbnail of a image or video.
+Defines the options for obtaining the thumbnail of an image or video.

 **System API**: This is a system API.